piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/run-as-another-user/built-in-runas.md

 Run as Different User and Run As Administrator are mutually exclusive.

-Run as Different User doesn't allow for Shell Execute
+Run as Different User does not allow for Shell Execute

 ### Example: Command line session with Run as different user on the same workgroup/domain